About the Careers Pathway Scheme

 - career changers.

-- who want to upskill to support farmers with integrated farm planning.
+- Experienced advisers – one-off contributions towards training costs to grow skills required to support farmers with integrated farm planning.

 Independent advisory companies and whenua Māori entities may be eligible for funding.

-- support the use of integrated farm planning
+- supported the use of integrated farm planning

-- can support professional development with a steady workflow
+- could support professional development with a steady workflow

-- are eager to expand your understanding of whenua Māori needs.
+- were eager to expand your understanding of whenua Māori needs.

-If you have questions or would like to discuss applying for the scheme, email slu.team@mpi.govt.nz
+If you have questions about the scheme, or to register your interest, email slu.team@mpi.govt.nz

 Find out more